 Visitors can admire the famous limestone rocks and cliffs of the nearby Phang Nga Bay all around the island.
 It is very a very unique and fascinating destination, no matter the weather.
 It’s not an island with wide sandy beaches, but the atmosphere is fantastic.
 It is so close to Phuket and yet, feels like a whole different part of Thailand.

-What to do in Koh Yao?
+What to do in Koh Yao Noi?

-Save another day to drive around the island and take the time to see how the local seems to be still as it was forever (almost).
+Save a day to drive around the island and take the time to see how the local seems to be still as it was forever (almost).
 The east coast is where you will enjoy small beaches and most hotels, and the west coast is covered with mangroves.

 As you drive around, don’t miss the vast area dedicated to rice fields.
-If you come at the right time, which should be July, the fields have this unique, intense green colour so beautiful in photos.
+If you come at the right time, which should be July, the fields have this unique, intense green colour that is so beautiful in photos.
 If you are looking for a great spot to take a rice field photo, aim for the fancy Rong Na Cafe, they have superb views from the second floor.

-Where to stay in Koh Yao?
+Where to stay in Koh Yao Noi?

 There are dozens of hotels and bungalows for you to choose from on the island.
 As usual, the range goes from cheap but charming cottages near the sea to luxurious private pool villas.
 It is effortless to find and book.

 Koyao Island Resort is a set of lovely villas spread across a vast manicured land near the seaside, peppered with immense coconut trees.
 The beautiful thatched roofs of the villas add a unique tropical touch.
 The design is unique and cosy, with vast sofas in a vast open-air sitting area facing the garden and the sea beyond.
-Not that each villa is entirely opened and therefore offers very little privacy.
+Not that each villa is entirely open and therefore offers very little privacy.

-Where to eat in Koh Yao?
+Where to eat in Koh Yao Noi?

 You will find a good choice of restaurants along the coast and inland.
-Most of them serve Thai food, and some are run by expats, serving western and Italian food.
+Most of them serve Thai food, and some are run by expats, serving Western and Italian food.
 The island is tiny, and you will always find a good place to eat nearby.
 For those who prefer not to drive out in the evening, hotels usually serve great Thai food, often served in beautiful settings, a perfect way to end a day by the ocean.

 Tha Ton Do Seafood

 Tha Ton Do Seafood is a lovely local restaurant entirely made of wood and built on stilts in the middle of the mangrove.
 The chef is a very friendly and outgoing lady.
-She is very passionate about the food she prepares for her guests, often celebrities travelling from Bangkok.
-She can recommend some of her dishes and is very proud to use only ingredients grown or found on the island, including the local rice grown nearby.
+She is passionate about the food she prepares for her guests, often celebrities travelling from Bangkok.
+She can recommend some of her dishes and is proud to use only ingredients grown or found on the island, including the local rice grown nearby.
 You can even purchase bags of dry rice to take home.